-Protecting underground facilities is our universal responsibility.
-Before your next digging project, call 811 to know what’s below to avoid putting yourself, or your community, at risk.
-Nationwide, every six minutes someone damages an underground utility line because of digging without first calling 811, according to the Common Ground Alliance, the national association that promotes the 811 phone number and safe digging practices.
+Before every project, call 811, the national call-before-you-dig phone number, to know what’s below to avoid putting yourself, or your community, at risk.
+Nationwide, every six minutes someone damages an underground utility line because of digging without first calling 811, according to the Common Ground Alliance, the national association that promotes safe digging practices.

 Every digging project, no matter how large or small, warrants a call to 811.
+The 811 service is free and can help ensure a safe project for you and your neighbors.
 For example:

 - Planting new rose bushes?
 Call 811.